CoreWeave sandboxes are in public preview. For access, contact your CoreWeave account team, CoreWeave Support, or email support@coreweave.com.

 profile_name | An optional alias sandboxes use to select the profile at launch, instead of the profile’s display_name. |

-is_default | Whether this binding is the fallback when a sandbox does not specify a profile.
+is_default | Whether this binding is the fallback when a sandbox doesn’t specify a profile.
 Exactly one binding per runner must be true. |

 overrides_json | A partial profile spec, JSON-encoded as a string, that overrides specific fields of the referenced profile for sandboxes placed on this runner. |

-Mental model: the profile is the source of truth for sandbox shape; a binding attaches that profile to a specific runner; an override on a binding tweaks the profile for that one runner without forking a new profile.
+Mental model: the profile is the source of truth for sandbox shape.
+A binding attaches that profile to a specific runner.
+An override on a binding tweaks the profile for that one runner without forking a new profile.

 How fields combine at runtime

 When a sandbox launches, the service resolves its configuration by layering four sources.
 The layers are applied in order, and when two layers set the same field, the later layer wins.
-Layer 4 has the final word; layer 1 only shows through for fields nothing above it sets.
+Layer 4 has the final word, and layer 1 only shows through for fields nothing above it sets.
 The resolved spec is submitted to Kubernetes as the sandbox pod.| Applied | Layer | Source | Overrides |

 |---|---|---|---|